t4lz/Panim/README.md

 #### Peer to Peer Communication
 The peer to peer communication is done with [PeerJS](https://peerjs.com/), with connections borkered by _PeerServer Cloud_.
 The audio is sent as is, but no video is sent, just the tensor of face landmarks.

+#### Rendering the Avatar
+We use `WebGL` to render the avatar.
+We bind the chosen avatar image as a texture to the face geometry.